fiolj/sparta/doc/global.rst

 .. _global-gravity:

 The *gravity* keyword
   sets an acceleration term which is included in the motion of particles.
 The magnitude of gravity is set by the *mag* keyword.
-Its direction of action is set as (ex,ex,ez).
+Its direction of action is set as (ex,ey,ez).
 The direction does not have to be a unit vector.
 If the magnitude is set to 0.0, no acceleration term is included, which is the default.

 --------------